Strike the right balance on building supply chain resilience: PM Lee

 First, it is clear that all countries wish to maintain some domestic production for certain essential and strategic items, such as food.

-"But domestic production, or stockpiling, is not a silver bullet, especially for more complex supply chains," Mr Lee observed.
-For instance, it its too costly and challenging for any one country to replicate the entire ecosystem needed to design and manufacture semiconductor chips.
+"But domestic production, or stockpiling, is not a silver bullet, especially for more complex supply chains," PM Lee observed.
+For instance, it is too costly and challenging for any one country to replicate the entire ecosystem needed to design and manufacture semiconductor chips.

 The same goes for biomedical research and vaccine production, he added.